WGFX

-WGFX (104.5 MHz) is a commercial FM radio station licensed to Gallatin, Tennessee, and serving the Nashville metropolitan area.
+WGFX (104.5 FM) is a commercial radio station licensed to Gallatin, Tennessee, and serving the Nashville metropolitan area.
 It is branded as 104.5 The Zone, broadcasting a sports radio format.
 It is owned by Cumulus Media, with studios in Nashville's Music Row district.
 Most of its daytime schedule has local hosts, with programming from Fox Sports Radio heard nights and weekends.

 WGFX has an effective radiated power of 58,000 watts.
 The transmitter is on Blevins Road off Interstate 24 in Whites Creek, Tennessee, amid the towers for other Nashville-area FM and TV stations.

 History

 Early years

 The station signed on as WFMG-FM on December 1, 1960, in Gallatin, Tennessee, about 30 miles (47 km) northeast of Nashville, with a big band format.
 The station was started by Ellis F. Jones Jr. The studio and transmitter location was located on North Water Street on Gallatin's Public Square.
 The transmitter power was 8.2 KW ERP according to FCC Records.
 In 1965, the station's studio and transmitter site was moved 5.1 miles north of the City of Gallatin to a location known as "Music Mountain".
 In 1971, Sumner Country Broadcasting Co., which owned WHIN in Gallatin, purchased WFMG and changed call letters to WHIN-FM.
 During the early years of WHIN-FM, the format was easy listening.
 In 1974, the station switched to an all oldies format.
 In July 1978, WHIN-FM flipped formats to contemporary hit radio (CHR).
 Just over one month later, the call letters were changed to WWKX using the moniker KX 104 FM.

 In the late 1970s and early 1980s, the station was very popular and featured morning DJ Coyote McCloud.
 Its 100,000 watt signal broadcasting from "Music Mountain", one of the highest points on the northern Highland Rim north of Gallatin and the site of several broadcasting facilities, boomed far into the rural areas of northern Tennessee and southern Kentucky.
 By the mid-1980s, KX 104 was faced with competition from two new area CHRs, "96 Kiss" (WZKS, now WCJK) and "Y107" (WYHY, now WRVW).
 Additionally, McCloud defected to WYHY in 1985 to host its morning show.
 To try to differentiate itself, WWKX segued into a rock-leaning Top 40 format calling itself Rock Hits 104, Kicks FM.
 This move proved unfruitful, and the station returned to mainstream CHR a year later in 1986.
 Faced with the success of Y107, this would not last.